Read This First

 Prompt 3: How can we wean minds away from these unnunaced causal attributions and encourage a more comprehensive exploration of causes?

-The central claim is this: Shifting minds away from unnuanced causal attributions towards a more comprehensive exploration of causes is a multifaceted endeavor that requires both individual and collective efforts.
+In plain terms: Shifting minds away from unnuanced causal attributions towards a more comprehensive exploration of causes is a multifaceted endeavor that requires both individual and collective efforts.

 Integrate critical thinking skills into education at all levels, emphasizing the complexity of social, political, and economic issues.
 Teach how to evaluate sources, understand biases, and consider multiple perspectives.